Why the Dollar Could Collapse

 China is the largest investor in dollars.
 As of December 2012, it held $1.2 trillion in U.S. Treasury Securities.
 It periodically hints it will reduce its holdings if the U.S. doesn't reduce its debt.
-For more, see China May Reduce Debt Purchases.
+Here's an example - China May Reduce U.S. Debt.
 Instead, its holdings continue to increase.
+For updates, see What Is the U.S. Debt to China?

 Oil-exporting countries (and the Caribbean banking centers that often serve as their front) hold $512 billion.
 If they decide to trade oil in euros instead of dollars, they would have less of a need to hold dollars to keep its value relatively higher.
 For example, Iran and Venezuela have both proposed oil-trading markets denominated in euros instead of dollars.